techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 A wrapper around a FMOD channel, created when you play a `FmodSoundWrap` with `AudioManager` methods.
 It is designed to be backwards compatible with `UnityEngine.AudioSource`.

 It is important to note that a channel will be automatically released by FMOD when it stops, either due to the sound finishing or you calling `Stop`.
-Afterwards, all operations on the channel will result in errors.
+Afterwards, all operations on the channel will result in warnings in the Unity console.
 You can call `SetSoundEndCallback` to receive a callback when the sound finishes playing.
+Currently there is no way to check whether an `FmodChannelWrap` object contains a valid channel.

 ```
 FmodSoundWrap sound
 ```

 The sound that this channel is playing.
+Read only.
 This property has an alias `clip` for backwards compatibility.

 ```
 bool isPlaying
 ```

 Whether the channel is playing.
+Read only.
 Being paused is considered playing.

 ```
 bool loop